-- Give each voter as close to equal political influence as possible by redrawing Congressional districts.
-Pass a bill like FairVote’s “Ranked Choice Voting Act” to end political gerrymandering and create multi-member districts with ranked-choice voting for Congress.
+- Give each voter as close to equal political influence as possible by redrawing congressional districts.
+Pass a bill like FairVote’s “The Fair Representation Act” to end political gerrymandering and create multi-member districts with ranked-choice voting for Congress.

 - Provide matching funds for small-dollar contributions to congressional and presidential campaigns.